-- Twenty-four percent of 2017 bachelor's degree graduates had internships that led to a full-time job offer. - Twenty percent found jobs through on-campus recruiting and MIT-sponsored job listings. - Nineteen percent found jobs through various networking venues, including MIT faculty and administrators, GECD contacts, and professional conferences. - Eighteen percent found jobs through a career fair. - Eighty-seven percent of all graduating seniors completed internships while at MIT.
+• Twenty-one percent of 2018 bachelor's degree graduates had internships that led to a full-time job offer.

-Fifty-four percent of MIT undergraduates took jobs after graduation; 37% went on to graduate school.
-The top graduate school destinations were MIT, Stanford, Harvard, University of California at Berkeley, Princeton, California Institute of Technology, Columbia, Northwestern, University of California at San Diego, University of Chicago, and University of Michigan.
+- Seventeen percent found jobs through on-campus recruiting and MIT-sponsored job listings. - Twenty-one percent found jobs through various networking venues, including MIT faculty and administrators, CAPD contacts, and professional conferences. - Sixteen percent found jobs through a career fair. - Eighty-six percent of all graduating seniors completed internships while at MIT. - Fifty-two percent of MIT undergraduates took jobs after graduation; 39% went on to graduate school.
+The top graduate school destinations were California Institute of Technology, Columbia, Duke, Harvard, MIT, Northwestern, Princeton, Stanford, University of California at Berkeley, University of Chicago, and University of California at Los Angeles